circonus-labs/circonus-cookbook/README.md

 Circonus allows for composite checks, where data from multiple metrics can be combined at collection time and aggregated into a single metric.

     * The broker should always be defined as 'composite'.
 The aggregation happens within the Circonus services, not in an enterprise broker.
     * The check bundle expects a single circonus_metric to be added to the bundle
     * Composite checks are updated as the source metrics are collected.
 So, if you create a graph of composite metrics and play it in real-time, the data will update as the other metrics run (at their minimum default rate).
 Often this is 60 seconds.

+Example:

     circonus_check_bundle "Aggregated Stuffs from Things" do
       type :composite